delphix/lab-guides/mssql-admin/INSTRUCTIONS.md

   1. Navigate to Manage -> Policies

-  2. Create a new retention policy for _devdb_ with the following details:
+  2. Create a new retention policy (by going to the "Retention" tab and clicking the "+ Retention" blue button) for _devdb_ with the following details:

     1. Name: Long Term